particleflux/kenny/README.md

 ### Gentoo

-There is an ebuild available in my personal overlay:
+There is an ebuild available in my [personal overlay]:

 ```
 sudo layman -o https://github.com/particleflux/overlay/raw/master/overlay.xml -f -a particleflux-overlay